Nagasurya07/Rock-paper-Scissor-Game/README.md

 # Rock Paper Scissor Game

-This is a simple Rock Paper Scissor game implemented using HTML, CSS, and JavaScript.
+This is aRock Paper Scissor game implemented using HTML, CSS, and JavaScript.

 ## How to Play